majlinda23/tutorial/en/intro_to_command_line/README.md

 ### Windows

-Go to Start menu → All Programs → Accessories → Command Prompt.
+Go to Start menu → All Programs → Accessories → Command Prompt or use Windows + R keyboard shortcut.

 ### Mac OS X